Good flavor search in SU(5): a machine learning approach: Fermion masses in GUT

 \subsection{Beauty of models and loss function}

 We often encounter situations in physics where a configuration predicted by a simple mathematical principle (such as maximal symmetry) is not realised in nature, but instead experimental data exhibit slight deviations from it.
 The $SU(5)$ GUT under consideration clearly exemplifies this feature.
-In the parlance of \cite{Matchev:2024ash,Kawai:2024pws}, the {\em point of beauty}, represented here by the Georgi-Glashow model, is at odds with the {\em truth}, namely the fermion mass spectrum observed in experiments.
-Our objective is to identify parameter values that optimally reconcile beauty with truth, that is, to locate a point in the parameter space as close as possible to the Georgi-Glashow model while remaining consistent with experimental constraints.
+In the parlance of \cite{Matchev:2024ash,Kawai:2024pws}, the model of maximal {\em beauty}, represented here by the Georgi-Glashow model, is at odds with the {\em truth}, namely the fermion mass spectrum observed in experiments.
+Our objective is to identify parameter values that optimally reconcile beauty with truth, that is, to locate a {\em good} point in the parameter space as close as possible to the Georgi-Glashow model while remaining consistent with experimental constraints.

 This conceptually straightforward task presents two technical challenges.
 The first concerns the size of the parameter space: due to its relatively high dimensionality, a brute-force scan is computationally infeasible.
 The central result of this paper, as we will demonstrate, is that this difficulty can be circumvented by employing machine learning techniques.
+More precisely, for the analysis of the GUT models we use parameter sampling combined with gradient-based numerical optimisation, which is one of the key tools in modern machine learning.
 The second challenge lies in defining the criterion of beauty, that is, quantifying the proximity to the Georgi-Glashow model within the parameter space.
 To address this, we examine the structure of the mass matrices that underlie the fermion mass problem.
 The Georgi-Glashow model predicts $M_d - M_e^T=0$, corresponding to the third equation in \eqref{eqn:M5rel}, which is experimentally excluded.
 Indeed, as seen from \eqref{eqn:MM45} and \eqref{eqn:MM24}, the modifications introduced via the 45-Higgs and 24-Higgs models are specifically designed to shift the value of $M_d - M_e^T$ away from zero.
 Our goal is to identify parameter values that are consistent with experimental data while remaining as close as possible to the point $M_d - M_e^T=0$.
-To this end, we propose using $\det(M_d - M_e^T)$, appropriately normalised, as a measure of distance from the point of beauty.
+To this end, we propose using $\det(M_d - M_e^T)$, appropriately normalised, as a measure of distance from the point of maximal beauty.
 Note that the determinant is a convenient measure as it is invariant under unitary transformations.
 Specifically, as a dimensionless measure of this distance, we define

 and aim to minimise it subject to experimental constraints.
 The quantity \eqref{eqn:Ldef} is regarded as a {\em loss function}.
 We shall use standard techniques of machine learning to optimise it in Secs.\ref{sec:nonSUSY}, \ref{sec:SUSY}.